maddenp/iotaa/README.md

 [2025-01-21T20:08:56] INFO    Main: Ready
 ```

-Here, both `city()` and `state()` `yield` `json(lat, lon)` as a requirement.
+Here, both `city()` and `state()` yield `json(lat, lon)` as a requirement.
 Since the calls are identical, and because `json()` yields the same taskname for both calls, `iotaa` deduplicates the calls and executes a single `json` task, its assets made available to both callers.
+This avoids pointless duplicate network requests.

 ### CPU-Bound Tasks

 Thread-based concurrency as implemented by `iotaa` helps overall execution time for IO-based tasks, but is less helpful (or even detrimental) for CPU-bound tasks.
-For example, here is a workflow that computes two Fibonacci numbers whose indices are `n1`, and `n2`:
+For example, here is a workflow that computes two Fibonacci numbers whose indices are `n1` and `n2`:

 `fibonacci1.py`